-Hello friends, today a delicious recipe, perfect St. Joseph’s zeppole!
-The secret is to create a dough that is neither too soft nor too solid to achieve optimal rise and finally the right cooking so that they do not deflate and have a raw interior.
-I know that perhaps they won’t come out perfect the first time, but don’t give up and try again; my first zeppole were as flat as pancakes😂 but by getting familiar with the dough and perfecting it each time they now look like little works of art 😍.
+Hello friends, today a delicious recipe, perfect St. Joseph’s Zeppole!
+The secret is to create a dough that is neither too soft nor too hard to achieve an excellent rise and finally the right cooking so that they don’t deflate and have a raw inside.
+I know you may not get them perfect the first time, but don’t give up and try again.
+My first zeppole were like crepes 😂 but getting familiar with the dough and perfecting it every time, now they look like little masterpieces 😍.
 Let’s get to work!!!

 - Difficulty: Medium